Joseph Ole Lenku: Kajiado Governor

 Joseph Ole Lenku assumed the office of the Governor on 8 August 2017.
 Since taking office he has implemented a series of reforms in the County Government and has focused development efforts in the sectors of Health, Lands and Education.

 In the sector of health there are now 227 health facilities across the county and have seen significant improvements in almost all areas since 2017.
 The Kajiado Referral Hospital now a Level 5 facility complete with a renal unit with 500 patients have benefited from it saving them thousands of money and time they would have otherwise used in the private hospitals.
 There are 5 functional dialysis machines in the hospital.
 The new construction of a Maternal Child Health Complex with 2 theaters and wards with a bed capacity of 180 is about to open.

 One of the Governor's Flagship Projects is the Mbuzi Moja Afya Bora initiative which sensitizes the community to embrace health insurance as a means of reducing the out of pocket household expenditure.
 The department targeted 5,000 vulnerable households with an average membership of 5 people per household, bringing the total number of beneficiaries to 25,000 people.
 3,512 households were realized during the exercise and this culminated in the auction which was presided over by H.E. the Deputy President where a total of KES 26 million was raised.
 All those who contributed a goat or paid KES 4,000 were registered and issued with an NHIF card and started benefiting from the insurance cover.

 Once a scourge in Kajiado County the lands sector has largely been turned around through a series of reforms and projects.
 These include the digitization of the land registry, a physical and digital validation of all plots in 28 towns, and the operationalizing a Geographic Information System Lab, the first county in Kenya to do so.

 In the Education sector many new ECE centres and classrooms were built, millions of shillings in bursaries distributed, and 67 new ECD teachers employed.
-In addition, emphasis has also been placed on older students with a task force in place and plans well underway for the Olkejuado University of Applied Technology.
-For the youth, unemployment will be reducing soon as large numbers of students are being sponsored by the county and its partners to gain valuable skills and training at our Vocational Training Centres.